My inbox has never been so popular.

 - Name what’s happening in the world right now with the pandemic.
 Avoid cliches or overused phrases.
 Don’t overdo it.
 People get it.

-- Name your ideal clients’ particular struggles and feelings during the outbreak, etc. Use specific examples.
+- Name your ideal clients’ particular struggles and feelings during the pandemic, etc. Use specific examples.
 Are they trying to stay sober while stuck at home with family?
 Has their depression worsened with social-distancing?
 Has their OCD behaviors skyrocketed?

 - Normalize their struggle.
 Name why your niche, in particular, might be susceptible to these struggles during COVID-19.
 Such as: Being stuck at home when your relationship is on the rocks is going to add new levels of stress.
 A high achiever in the workplace must cut their hours to care for their kids; of course they feel resentful.